 William Oughtred was a clergyman and self-taught mathematician.
 He introduced the familiar multiplication × sign and invented the slide-rule.
-The slide-rule ushered in a huge increase in calculation speeds, facilitating the explosion in progress in the physical sciences and engineering that began in the 1600s.
+The slide-rule produced an upsurge in calculation speeds and boosted the rate of progress in the physical sciences and engineering that began in the 1600s.

 Beginnings and Education